hamthelegend/koxx/README.md

 ### No abbreviations
 In Kotlin, some types and keywords are abbreviated, e.g., `Int`, `Char`, `fun`, while others are not, e.g., `Boolean`.
 A lot of these don't really make the language less readable; I'm pretty sure every programmer knows what an `Int` is.
 However, this makes the language very inconsistent.

 I know that a lot of these came from Java, but Kotlin could've used the opportunity to fix these inconsistencies.
-You might argue that this makes typing these keywords harder, but no one codes in a text editor with no code completion.
+You might argue that this makes writing these keywords harder, but no one codes in a text editor with no code completion.

 #### Here are some of the renames: